How to Prepare Your Toddler for Preschool: A Step-by-Step Guide

 - Sadness: The missing feelings are natural.
 Parents can create a goodbye ritual, like a special hug, and assure them you’ll pick them up soon.

-5. Foster Self-care and Social Skills for Your Toddler
+5. Foster Self-Care and Social Skills

 Preparing your toddler for preschool involves nurturing a range of skills that will facilitate a seamless transition into this new phase of their life.
 It’s about equipping them with the necessary social, psychological, cognitive, sensory, and motor skills to thrive in a preschool setting.